-You’d have to directly have the American Express® Gold Card, or be an authorized user on the Amex Gold Card, to earn 4x points on U.S. dining and 4x points on U.S. supermarkets (on up to $25,000 of spend per calendar year).
+You’d have to directly have the American Express® Gold Card, or be an authorized user on the Amex Gold Card, to earn 4x points at restaurants and 4x points on U.S. supermarkets (on up to $25,000 of spend per calendar year).

 So even though both cards have the title of “Gold Card,” the benefits are different based on how you get the card.

-If you apply for the American Express® Gold Card you earn the incredible return of up to 4x points.
+If have an American Express® Gold Card you earn the incredible return of up to 4x points.
 You can add authorized users, and they’d earn the same return on spend.

 However, if you add Gold Card authorized users to The Platinum Card® from American Express, those cardmembers would still earn points based on the Platinum Card rewards structure, and not based on the Gold Card rewards structure.